The flu jab in pregnancy

-Don't worry if you find that you're pregnant later on in the flu season – you can have the vaccine then if you haven't already had it.
+Do not worry if you find that you're pregnant later in the flu season – you can have the vaccine then if you have not already had it.

 How do I get the flu vaccine?

-In some areas, midwives can give a flu vaccine at the antenatal clinic.
-In others, you will need an appointment at a GP practice.
+In some areas, midwives can give the flu vaccine at the antenatal clinic.
+In others, you will need an appointment at a GP surgery.

-Some community pharmacies now offer flu vaccination on the NHS.
+Some community pharmacies now offer the flu vaccine on the NHS.